jonasjohansson/11.igem.se/pages/wiki/about/attributions.md

 ## Supervisors

-**Dr. Johan Rockberg** Primary iGEM PI and leader of a research group at the Department of Protein Technology at KTH Royal Institute of Technology.
+**Dr. Johan Rockberg**.
+Primary iGEM PI and leader of a research group at the Department of Protein Technology at KTH Royal Institute of Technology.
 He gave us lab space, as well as guidance and support throughout the development of our project.

-**Prof. Ute Römling** Secondary iGEM PI and leader of a research group at the Department of Microbiology and Tumor and Cell Biology at Karolinska Institutet.
+**Prof. Ute Römling**.
+Secondary iGEM PI and leader of a research group at the Department of Microbiology and Tumor and Cell Biology at Karolinska Institutet.
 She provided us feedback during our summer meetings.

-**Prof. Daniel Daley** Secondary iGEM PI and leader of a research group at the Department of Biochemistry and Biophysics at Stockholm University.
+**Prof. Daniel Daley**.
+Secondary iGEM PI and leader of a research group at the Department of Biochemistry and Biophysics at Stockholm University.
 He provided us feedback during our summer meetings.

 ## Instructors

-**Aman Mebrahtu** Team member of iGEM Stockholm 2016, and Ph.D. student at the Department of Protein Technology at KTH Royal Institute of Technology.
+**Aman Mebrahtu**.
+Team member of iGEM Stockholm 2016, and Ph.D. student at the Department of Protein Technology at KTH Royal Institute of Technology.
 He provided day-to-day lab guidance, as well as multiple troubleshooting sessions.
 Discussions of the experimental set-up and planning.

-**Maximilian Karlander** Team member of iGEM Stockholm 2015, and PhD student at the Department of Protein Technology at KTH Royal Institute of Technology.
+**Maximilian Karlander**.
+Team member of iGEM Stockholm 2015, and PhD student at the Department of Protein Technology at KTH Royal Institute of Technology.
 He provided day-to-day lab guidance, as well as multiple troubleshooting sessions.
 Maximilian is also a confirmed music composer under the artist name PRO424.
 We were very happy to use one of his compositions in our project video trailer.

 ## Advisors

-**Elisabeth Haggård-Ljungquist** Professor Emeritus at the Department of Molecular Biosciences at the Wenner-Gren Institute.
+**Elisabeth Haggård-Ljungquist**.
+Professor Emeritus at the Department of Molecular Biosciences at the Wenner-Gren Institute.
 She provided a deep insight into the behaviour of the P2 phage and its switch.

-**Anders Nilsson** Associate Professor at Stockholm University.
+**Anders Nilsson**.
+Associate Professor at Stockholm University.
 He provided information about the obstacles that phages encounter inside the body and gave us an E.Coli strain that was efficiently infected by the P2 phage.

-**Peter Lind** Professional speaker and communication coach, Department of Swedish and Multilingualism, Stockholm University.
+**Peter Lind**.
+Professional speaker and communication coach, Department of Swedish and Multilingualism, Stockholm University.
 He evaluated the mock Jamboree and provided us with constructive feedback and tips on the presentation and communication of results.

-**Lamberto Torralba-Raga** Ph.D. candidate at the Department of Medicine Huddinge at Karolinska Institute.
+**Lamberto Torralba-Raga**.
+Ph.D. candidate at the Department of Medicine Huddinge at Karolinska Institute.
 He helped us design our WB experiment, select the antibodies, provided testing material to perform the WB and gave us feedback regarding our experiments, and our presentation.

 ## Lab Support

-**Gunaratna Kuttuva Rajarao** Responsible for the BSL-I lab at KTH Royal Institute of Technology.
+**Gunaratna Kuttuva Rajarao**.
+Responsible for the BSL-I lab at KTH Royal Institute of Technology.
 Provided safety training and access to the course lab and advised us on our project design.

-**AlbaNova Researchers at the department of Protein Technology at KTH Royal Institute of Technology** who gave us technical support, daily motivation, critical evaluation on our results and sometimes provided us with some missing reagents.
+**AlbaNova Researchers**.
+D**epartment of Protein Technology at KTH Royal Institute of Technology**.
+Gave us technical support, daily motivation, critical evaluation of our results and sometimes provided us with some missing reagents.

 ## Human Practices Support

 ### Public Engagement and Education

-**Dr. Cristina Al-Khalili Szigyarto** Programme director at the School of Chemistry, Biotechnology and Health at KTH Royal Institute of Technology.
+**Dr. Cristina Al-Khalili Szigyarto**.
+The program director at the School of Chemistry, Biotechnology, and Health at KTH Royal Institute of Technology.
 Allowed us to present the iGEM competition and our project in front of newly admitted KTH Master students.

-**Leif Handberg** Associate Professor at Division of Media Technology and Interaction Design.
+**Leif Handberg**.
+Associate Professor at the Division of Media Technology and Interaction Design.
 Granted us access to the R1 nuclear reactor at KTH for the Synthetic Biology Art Exhibition.

-**International Committee at Karolinska Institutet** for giving us the financal support to have a coffee hour at Karolinska Institutet.
-We could promote the iGEM competition, our Art Exhibition and recruit people for our ambassador program.
+**International Committee**. \*\*\*\*Karolinska Institutet.
+Gave us the financial support to organize a coffee hour at Karolinska Institutet, which allowed us to promote the iGEM competition, our Art Exhibition and recruit people for the ambassador program.

-**Jasper Bloemen** Founder of Glimps biofabrication lab in Ghent.
+**Jasper Bloemen**. \*\*\*\*Founder of Glimps bio fabrication lab in Ghent.
 Visited us and presented their work, and has since then been supporting and co-creating the 2020 summer education initiative.

-**Jesper Ahlin Marceta** Ph.D.
+**Jesper Ahlin Marceta**.
+Ph.D.
 Divison of Philosophy at KTH Royal Institute of Technology.
 She accepted to be one of our speakers at our Bioethics and Biolegislation event.

-**Joanna Appelquist** Ph.D. and European Patent Attorney at Valea AB.
+**Joanna Appelquist**. \*\*\*\*Ph.D. and European Patent Attorney at Valea AB.
 She accepted to be one of our speakers at our Bioethics and Biolegislation event and helped us evaluate the patenting process.

-**Mo Segad** Chair of the Stockholm University Young Faculty Organization.
+**Mo Segad**. \*\*\*\*Chair of the Stockholm University Young Faculty Organization.
 Provided us with the space for the Bioethics and Biolegislation event and helped us promote it among students and faculty members.

-**Atlasskolan** An international elementary school in Sweden.
+**Atlasskolan**.
+An international elementary school in Sweden.
 They welcomed us with open arms for our 3 DEMO school project and showed a keen interest in science.

-**Sandra De Luca** Teacher for the K-3 grade classes at Atlas Skolan.
+**Sandra De Luca**.
+Teacher for the K-3 grade classes at Atlas Skolan.
 She helped us coordinate the 3 DEMO school project event and providing the necessary information beforehand to the school and the students' parents.

-**Chemistry chapter of KTH** The student union for the students enrolled in chemistry or biology programs at the Royal Institute of Technology.
+**Chemistry chapter of KTH**.
+The student union for the students enrolled in chemistry or biology programs at the Royal Institute of Technology.
 We want to thank the chapter for giving us exposure to the newly enrolled students and allowing us to borrow materials during Organ lunch, orientation event at KTH.

-**Alkemisterna** The heads of reception for the Organ lunch, orientation event at KTH.
+**Alkemisterna**.
+The heads of reception for the Organ lunch, orientation event at KTH.
 We want to thank them for providing the space and opportunity.

-**Sebastian Montén** Helping the team with creating and editing music for an iGEM Stockholm submission to "The Voice iGEM Contest" organized by iGEM Wageningen.
+**Sebastian Montén**.
+Helping the team with creating and editing music for an iGEM Stockholm submission to "The Voice iGEM Contest" organized by iGEM Wageningen.

 ## Integrated Human Practices

 ### Eliava Phage Therapy Center in Georgia

-**Nikoloz Ratishvill** Marketing Manager of the Eliava Phage Therapy Center in Georgia.
+**Nikoloz Ratishvill**.
+Marketing Manager of the Eliava Phage Therapy Center in Georgia.
 He helped us to arrange our visit to their center, gave us a guided tour and kindly answer all our questions.

-**Pranav Johri** Founder of Vitalis Phage Therapy, India.
+**Pranav Johri**.
+Founder of Vitalis Phage Therapy, India.
 He helped us get in touch with Eliava Phage Therapy Center.

-**Dr. Mariam Dadiani** Physician at the Eliava Phage Therapy Center in Georgia.
+**Dr. Mariam Dadiani**.
+Physician at the Eliava Phage Therapy Center in Georgia.
 She answered our questions regarding the application of phage therapy treatment to patients.

-**Mzia Kutateladze** Director of Eliava Phage Therapy Center in Georgia.
+**Mzia Kutateladze**.
+Director of Eliava Phage Therapy Center in Georgia.
 Kindly evaluated the viability of our project.

 **Patients of the Eliava Phage Therapy Center in Georgia**.
 They shared their stories with us and helped us understand the necessity of phage therapy as a treatment.